Theoretical description of interface states in a tetragonal lattice of bianisotropic resonators: Theoretical framework

-In order to study the effects of long-range interactions that may sufficiently contribute to the properties of photonic topological insulators~\cite{2020_Li, 2022_D4}, we consider three cases: the model with interactions only between the nearest sites separated by the distance $r=a$ (Model~I) the model which includes the couplings between the nearest ($r=a$) and the next-nearest ($r = \sqrt{2}a$) sites (Model~II), as well as the model which takes into account the interactions between the sites in the first ($r=a$), the second ($r = \sqrt{2}a$), and the third ($r=\sqrt{3}a$) coordination spheres (Model~III).
-Then, applying Bloch's theorem, we obtain the eigenvalue problem $\widehat{H}\ket{\psi}=\lambda\ket{\psi}$ in the pseudospin basis $\ket{\psi}=(p_x + m_x, p_y + m_y, p_x - m_x, p_y - m_y)^{\rm T}$~\cite{2017_Slobozhanyuk} with eigenvalues {$\lambda = a^3\beta / (\beta^2-\chi^2)$} and the bianisotropic parameter {$\Omega = a^3 \chi / (\beta^2-\chi^2)$}.
+In order to study the effects of long-range interactions that may sufficiently contribute to the properties of photonic structures~\cite{2020_Li, 2022_D4}, we consider three cases: the model with interactions only between the nearest sites separated by the distance $r=a$ (Model~I) the model which includes the couplings between the nearest ($r=a$) and the next-nearest ($r = \sqrt{2}a$) sites (Model~II), as well as the model which takes into account the interactions between the sites in the first ($r=a$), the second ($r = \sqrt{2}a$), and the third ($r=\sqrt{3}a$) coordination spheres (Model~III).
+Then, applying Bloch's theorem to Eq.~\eqref{eq:E_and_Green_main} and comparing the result with Eq.~\eqref{eq:Fields_by_dipole_moments_main}, we obtain the eigenvalue problem $\widehat{H}\ket{\psi}=\lambda\ket{\psi}$ in the pseudospin basis $\ket{\psi}=(p_x + m_x, p_y + m_y, p_x - m_x, p_y - m_y)^{\rm T}$~\cite{2017_Slobozhanyuk} with eigenvalues {$\lambda = a^3\beta / (\beta^2-\chi^2)$} and the bianisotropy parameter {$\Omega = a^3 \chi / (\beta^2-\chi^2)$}.
 The full Bloch Hamiltonian $\widehat{H}$ has the block-diagonal form